Designer Pool Covers Launch New Poollock Hydraulic Automatic Safety Cover

-(MENAFN- GlobeNewsWire - Nasdaq) Germiston, Gauteng, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Designer pool covers, specialists in the design, personalization, and integration of automatic and manual pool covers in Africa, Botswana, Nambia, and Mozambia, is excited to announce the launch of its new Poollock Hydraulic Automatic Safety Cover that is currently one of the leading safety covers for swimming pool options available in the industry.
+(MENAFN- EIN Presswire) Germiston, Gauteng – Designer pool covers, specialists in the design, personalization, and integration of automatic and manual pool covers in Africa, Botswana, Nambia, and Mozambia, is excited to announce the launch of its new Poollock Hydraulic Automatic Safety Cover that is currently one of the leading safety covers for swimming pool options available in the industry.

 The new Poollock Hydraulic Automatic Safety Cover offers homeowners a versatile and adaptable option that prioritizes safety, has a long lifetime, and can open and close in less than 60 seconds.
 The automatic system is run by a hydraulic 'direct drive' motor, which opens and closes the cover by turning the key.
 The cover runs up and down in a track system and is the ultimate safety cover option on the market not only because the electrical motor, called the Power Pack, is removed from the immediate pool environment but also as it is located next to the Pool Pump and no electrical motor is installed within a meter from the water area.